ska-telescope/csp-lmc-prototype/README.md

 * select `Events` entry (left window) and select the `Change event` tab (right window)
 * set to 1 the `Absolute` entry for the `healthState` attribute

-The same sequence of operations has to be repeated for the CspMaster, otherwise no TANGO client is able to subscribe and receive `events` for that device.
+The same sequence of operations has to be repeated for the CspMaster, and CspSubarray otherwise no TANGO client is able to subscribe and receive `events` for that device.

-A dedicated script (based on the work done by the NCRA team) has been written to perform this procedure in automatic way (see [configurePollingAndEvents.py](csplmc/configurePollingAndEvents.py).
+A dedicated script (based on the work done by the NCRA team) has been written to perform this procedure in automatic way (see [configureAttrProperties.py](csplmc/configureAttrProperties.py).
 Run this script after the start of the CSP prototype devices.

 ## How to run in Docker containers